omz13/kirby3-xmlsitemap/README.md

 ];
 ```

-See Kirby3's [issue #761](https://github.com/k-next/kirby/issues/761) for more about namespaced options.
+See Kirby3's [ideas issue #32](https://github.com/getkirby/ideas/issues/32) for more about namespaced options.

 And to have a debugged sitemap returned  at `/sitemap.xml?debug=wombat`, it would be: